Emergence in graphs with near-extreme constraints: Setting and results

-A graphon is said to be \textit{k-podal} if we can partition the interval $[0,1]$ into measurable sets $I_1, \ldots, I_k$ such that $g(x,y)$ is constant on each ``rectangle'' $I_i \times I_j$.
-By picking an appropriate representative of the equivalence class of $g$, we can assume that each $I_i$ is an interval.
-We refer to the sets $I_i$ as \textit{podes}.
-If $g$ is $k$-podal for some integer $k$, we say that $g$ is \textit{multipodal}.
-We often use the words \textit{bipodal} and \textit{tripodal} to mean 2-podal and 3-podal.
-We say that an $(n+m)$-podal graphon has \textit{$(n,m)$ symmetry} if $g$ is invariant under permutation of the first $n$ podes and is also invariant under permutation of the remaining $m$ podes.
-The space of such $(n,m)$-symmetric graphons is only 6-dimensional (or less if $n$ or $m$ is less than 2), with parameters specifying the relative size of the two kinds of podes and the value of $g(x,y)$ on the five (or fewer) equivalence classes of rectangles $I_i \times I_j$.
-A graphon with $(2,0)$ symmetry is said to be \textit{symmetric bipodal}.
+A graphon is said to be {\bf k-podal} if we can partition $[0,1]$ into $k$ measurable sets $I_1, \ldots, I_k$ such that $g(x,y)$ is constant on each ``rectangle'' $I_i \times I_j$.
+We refer to the sets $I_i$ as {\bf podes}.
+If $g$ is $k$-podal for some integer $k$, we say that $g$ is {\bf multipodal}.
+We often use the words {\bf bipodal} and {\bf tripodal} to mean 2-podal and 3-podal.
+We say that an $(n+m)$-podal graphon has {\bf $(n,m)$ symmetry} if $g$ is invariant under permutation of $n$ of the podes and is also invariant under permutation of the remaining $m$ podes.
+A graphon with $(2,0)$ symmetry is said to be {\bf symmetric bipodal}.

-In a model with constraints on the densities $\edens, \hdens$ of edges and another graph $H$, the \textit{phase diagram} is the set of all achievable values $(e,t)$ of $(\edens,\hdens)$.
-A \textit{phase} is a connected open set in the phase diagram where the optimal graphon is unique and is a real analytic function of $(e,t)$.
-More precisely, for each possible subgraph $K$ (such as a square or tetrahedron or pentagon), there is a function $\kappa(g)$, similar to $\edens(g)$ and $\tdens(g)$, that gives the density of $K$'s within graphs described by $g$.
-Within a phase, each such functional applied to the optimal graphon is required to yield an analytic function of $(e,t)$.
-In practice, analytic dependence of the optimal graphon $g$ on $(e,t)$ is usually proven by describing $g$ (and thus the density of every subgraph $K$) via a finite set of parameters and then showing that these parameters are analytic functions of $(e,t)$.
-A \textit{phase transition} occurs where the density of some $K$ is not analytic or is not even defined, such as when the optimal graphon is not unique.
-Phase transitions most often occur on boundaries of phases.
+A {\bf phase} is a connected open set in the interior of the Razborov triangle (Figure \ref{fig:phase_space}) in which the reduced optimal graphon is unique and is a real analytic function of $(e,t)$ in the following sense.
+Within a phase, and for each simple graph $F$, $\tdens_F$ of the optimal graphon is required to be an analytic function of $(e,t)$.
+In practice, the analyticity of all densities $\tdens_F$ is proven by first showing that the optimal graphon is unique and multipodal of a certain form and then showing that the finitely many parameters needed to describe this multipodal graphon are analytic functions of $(e,t)$.